 author’s note

-One Bite and You’ll Get It!
+One Bite and You’ll Get The Hype!

 I make Strawberry Scones all the time because my kids love them!
 A few days ago, I was craving a batch but didn’t have any strawberries, so I tweaked the recipe and made Chocolate Chip Scones instead.
 Thankfully, my kids were just as obsessed with these.